 Everyone Has Become A Much Angrier Version Of Themselves

 By Christmas Eve, everyone and everything is delightful, wishing each other seasons greetings and being generally glorious.
-But in the days before the big day – perhaps at that moment when you find yourself eyeing people aggressively because they’ve grabbed the last stilton in Tescos – you realise that Christmas stress can make us pretty angry.
+But in the days before the big day – perhaps in that moment when you find yourself eyeing people aggressively because they’ve grabbed the last stilton in Tescos – you realise that Christmas stress can make us pretty angry.

 Meditation is a wonderful and soothing thing to do, which will stop any rising irritability and have us feeling much more like ourselves again.
 And when we feel happy and calm, the people around us start to feel happier and calmer too, and all that built-up frustration simply ebbs away.